Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Hinge brace fitting instructions

-1. Open up the brace ensuring that the wider sections (thigh wrap) are towards your groin and the narrower sections (Calf wrap) are towards your ankle.
+1. Open up the brace making sure that the wider sections (thigh wrap) are towards your groin and the narrower sections (calf wrap) are towards your ankle.

 2. Place the brace under your leg.
 Your knee should be centered between the hinges.

-3. Bring the 2 sides of the brace together and fasten the buckles of the two straps above and below your knee first.
+3. Bring the two sides of the brace together and fasten the buckles of the two straps above and below your knee first.

-5. Fasten the buckles of the remaining 2 straps.
+4. Fasten the buckles of the remaining two straps.

-6. If your straps have loosened you can tighten these up by pulling the straps through the buckles and velcroing them back down.
-Please ensure that the 2 metal hinge bars either side of your knee remain at the sides of your leg and do not move towards the front of your knee.
+5. If your straps have loosened you can tighten these up by pulling the straps through the buckles and velcroing them back down.
+Please ensure that the two metal hinge bars either side of your knee remain at the sides of your leg and do not move towards the front of your knee.

 Adjusting the active range of movement hinge